ELiC: Efficient LiDAR Geometry Compression via Cross-Bit-depth Feature Propagation and Bag-of-Encoders: Abstract

 \section{Abstract}

 Hierarchical LiDAR geometry compression encodes voxel occupancies from low to high bit-depths, yet prior methods treat each depth independently and re-estimate local context from coordinates at every level, limiting compression efficiency.
 We present ELiC, a real-time framework that combines cross-bit-depth feature propagation, a Bag-of-Encoders (BoE) selection scheme, and a Morton-order-preserving hierarchy.
 Cross-bit-depth propagation reuses features extracted at denser, lower depths to support prediction at sparser, higher depths.
 BoE selects, per depth, the most suitable coding network from a small pool, adapting capacity to observed occupancy statistics without training a separate model for each level.
 The Morton hierarchy maintains global Z-order across depth transitions, eliminating per-level sorting and reducing latency.
 Together these components improve entropy modeling and computation efficiency, yielding state-of-the-art compression at real-time throughput on Ford and SemanticKITTI.
-Code and models will be released upon publication.
+Code and pretrained models are available at \url{https://github.com/moolgom/ELiCv1}.